Sketched and Truncated Polynomial Krylov Subspace Methods: Matrix Sylvester Equations: Background material

 The combination of Krylov subspace methods with randomized oblivious subspace embeddings in order to increase computational efficiency in the orthogonalization step (and potentially reduce storage requirements and communication) is a topic that has recently gained a lot of traction and was investigated in the context of linear systems and eigenvalue computations~\cite{balabanov2021randomized,balabanov2022randomized,NakatsukasaTropp2021} as well as in the approximation of matrix functions~\cite{burke2023krylov,CortinovisKressnerNakatsukasa2022,GuettelSchweitzer2022,PalittaSchweitzerSimoncini2023}.
 The approach taken in~\cite{GuettelSchweitzer2022,NakatsukasaTropp2021,PalittaSchweitzerSimoncini2023} advocates the use of partially orthogonalized Krylov bases together with a subspace embedding $\mat{S}$ that allows to ``approximately orthogonalize'' the Krylov basis at a much lower cost.

 In order to analyze the resulting methods and allow to compare them to their standard, non-sketched counterparts, a \emph{sketched Arnoldi relation} is derived in~\cite{PalittaSchweitzerSimoncini2023}, which we recall in the following.
-Assume that a truncated (block) Arnoldi procedure is employed for constructing bases of $\spK_d(\mat{A},\blockvec{C}_1)$ and $\spK_d(\mat{B}^{\top},\blockvec{C}_2)$, where only orthogonalization against the previous $k$ blocks is performed.
+Assume that a truncated (block) Arnoldi procedure is employed for constructing bases of $\spK_d(\mat{A},\blockvec{C}_1)$ and $\spK_d(\mat{B}^{\top},\blockvec{C}_2)$, where orthogonalization {only} against the previous {$k<d$} blocks is performed, {rather than against all $d$ previous blocks, followed by the orthogonalization of the columns of the new block}{; see also~\cite[Algorithm~6.6]{Saad2003} for a discussion of the non-block case}.
 This results in the truncated Arnoldi relations